PsyTeachR/msc-data-skills/inst/book/01-intro.md

 A lot of what you do in R involves calling a <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>function</a> and storing the results.
 A function is a named section of code that can be reused.

-For example, `sd` is a function that returns the <a class='glossary' target='_blank' title='A statistic that measures how spread out data are relative to the mean.' href='https://psyteachr.github.io/glossary/s#standard-deviation'>standard deviation</a> of the <a class='glossary' target='_blank' title='A type of data structure that is basically a list of things like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vector</a> of numbers that you provide as the input <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>argument</a>.
+For example, `sd` is a function that returns the <a class='glossary' target='_blank' title='A descriptive statistic that measures how spread out data are relative to the mean.' href='https://psyteachr.github.io/glossary/s#standard-deviation'>standard deviation</a> of the <a class='glossary' target='_blank' title='A type of data structure that is basically a list of things like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vector</a> of numbers that you provide as the input <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>argument</a>.
 Functions are set up like this:

 `function_name(argument1, argument2 = "value")`.